 Match of the Day is available through the iPlayer, but there are a few stipulations.

 The show won't be available straight after the programme finishes its live broadcast.
 Weekend editions of Match of the Day will be online from midnight on Monday (in practice, the early hours of Tuesday morning), while midweek episodes will be on iPlayer from midnight the day after it's broadcast.

 You can download Match of the Day for offline viewing, but it is time-sensitive and will disappear as soon as the programme leaves iPlayer.

 Watch Premier League on mobile

-Sky is rumoured to be planning a similar deal with O2.
-For now, coverage consists of the aforementioned Sky Go and Sky Sports for iPad apps.
-The apps allows subscribers to stream the seven Sky Sports channels to their iPad, and Sky also offers interactive experiences.
+Sky's coverage consists of the aforementioned Sky Go and Sky Sports for iPad apps.
+The apps allows subscribers to stream the Sky Sports channels to their iPad, and Sky also offers interactive experiences.

 There's the Live Football Score Centre app, which keeps track of all the latest scores and news, as well as match highlights.
 A new deal gives Sky access to clips of all 380 matches.

 Listen to Premier League radio